Pyrdacor/Ambermoon-Advanced/docs/LZRS.md

 Compressed data can never start with a match as there are no literals to provide a back reference.

 As the data always starts with literals, the first header is a special one.
 It is just a single byte giving the amount of literals directly.
 The value range is 0..255.
-As 0 literals doesn't make sense, a value of 0 means 256 and another byte is read and added to that value.
+As 0 literals doesn't make sense, a value of 0 means 256 and another byte is read and processed after those 256 literals.
+Similar to other literal encodings, this can be continued with bytes of value 255.
-You can add more bytes if the value is at the maximum (255).
-This can be repeated unlimited.

 This saves a byte if the sequence starts with more literals than the normal literal header could express